wgseligman/GramsSim/scripts/README.md

 inputs and outputs.
 Some of the programs are provided solely to teach programming concepts for folks new to:

-- handling ntuples
-- working with dataframes
 - C++
 - ROOT
+- handling TTrees, both individually and as friends
 - GDML (Geant4 geometry)
 - HepMC3 (particle-physics file format)